Jordan-Rowland/flightPathApi/README.md

 Specifications:
 Your microservice must listen on port 8080 and expose the flight path tracker under the /calculate endpoint.

-Create a private GitHub repo and add https://github.com/taariq and https://github.com/Cieloc as collaborators to the project.

 Define and document the format of the API endpoint in the README.

 Use JavaScript and any tools to help you best accomplish the task.